enspiral/handbook/README.md

-# user-manual
+# Enspiral Handbook

+Table of contents

+Links to other Enspiral stuff

+* website
-links to other gitbooks (loomio, services, etc)
+* other network gitbooks (Loomio, Services)

+Contact info?